Warming Up to the Ice Age: Background and recording

 The album was produced by Norbert Putnam, and recorded at the Bennett House in Franklin, Tennessee.
 During the recording of the album Hiatt was still doing drugs and drinking which, he felt, diminished the quality of the album and also meant he was short on material.
 "The wholeness got dissipated by my personal problems, and I think that kind of showed up on 'Warming Up to the Ice Age'.
 I was drinking and drugging a lot and eventually I was consumed by it.
 After 'Ice Age' I got sober."
 Influencing Hiatt's decision to become sober was the birth of his daughter Lilly in 1984.
 Shortly after giving birth to Lilly, Hiatt's estranged wife committed suicide, leaving him a single father.
 Hiatt remained sober throughout the "Warming Up to the Ice Age" tour, which he called a "scary experience".

 Release

 Warming Up to the Ice Age was released by Geffen Records in January 1985.
 The album failed to reach the Billboard 200, but it did peak at number 210 on the Billboard Bubbling Under chart.
 "She Said The Same Things to Me", and "Living a Little, Laughing a Little" were released as singles.
 A music video was made for "Living a Little, Laughing a Little".
 Hiatt supported the album with a tour of the US, Canada and Europe.

+Country music duo JJ White later recorded a cover of "The Crush" in 1991, taking their rendition to number 69 on the Hot Country Songs charts that year.